GuilleGriffa/rag-service/README.md

 ## Project Overview

-This project is a Retrieval-Augmented Generation (RAG) system that allows users to upload a document, ask a question, and receive a relevant answer based on the document's content.
-The system processes the document, generates embeddings for text chunks, stores them in ChromaDB, and retrieves the most relevant chunk based on the user's question.
-Finally, it uses Cohere's large language model (LLM) to generate a concise, one-sentence answer in the same language as the question.
+This project is a Retrieval-Augmented Generation (RAG) system that allows users to ask questions and receive relevant answers based on the content of a pre-processed document.
+The document is automatically processed at startup, its text is split into chunks, and embeddings are generated and stored in ChromaDB.
+When a user asks a question, the system retrieves the most relevant chunk and uses Cohere's large language model (LLM) to generate a concise, one-sentence answer in the same language as the question.

 ## Features

-- **Document Upload**: Users can upload a document (in DOCX format) for processing.
+- **Automated Document Processing**: A specific document (in DOCX format) is automatically loaded, processed, and prepared for querying when the system starts.
 - **Text Chunking**: The document is split into smaller chunks for easier processing and embedding.
 - **Embedding Generation**: Text chunks are transformed into embeddings using Cohere's API.
 - **ChromaDB Storage**: The embeddings and corresponding text chunks are stored in ChromaDB for efficient retrieval.